 75g raspberries

-Grease a rectangular 15in x 10in (38cm x 25cm) swiss roll tin, then line the bottom with greaseproof paper.
-You might be piping your decoration of bees and plants on to this, so it can help to attract a template at the lower back of the paper, using our image for a suggestion.
+Grease a rectangular 15in x 10in (38cm x 25cm) Swiss roll tin, then line the bottom with greaseproof paper.
+You might be piping your decoration of bees and plants onto this, so it can help to attract a template at the lower back of the paper, using our image as a suggestion.
 Concentrate the layout on 1/2 of the paper (dividing the sheet along its longer aspect), as the simplest one facet may be visible once rolled.

 Make the decorative paste.
 Cream together the butter and icing sugar until mild and fluffy.
-Mix in the egg white, then add the flour and whisk until combined.
+Mix in the egg white, add the flour, and whisk until combined.
 Divide the paste among three bowls and shade red, red, and yellow.
 Transfer to piping baggage.

 Heat the oven to 180C(fan)/200C/400F/gas mark 6.

-In a big mixing bowl, whisk together the eggs and caster sugar at excessive speed for seven mins.
-Sift inside the flour, then cautiously fold in to keep away from deflating the batter too much.
+In a large mixing bowl, whisk together the eggs and caster sugar at high speed for seven minutes.
+Sift in the flour, then cautiously fold in to prevent the batter from deflating too much.

 Spread the batter over the pinnacle of the piped design.
 Bake for 10 mins until spongy on the pinnacle.